Other frequencies used by DeKalb ARES:

 Alternate repeater = 146.76 MHz (-) 107.2 PL

 We also encourage General Class licensees and above to check-in to the GA ARES net each Sunday at 22:00 GMT on 3.975 MHz LSB

 The first Sunday of each month is designated at Emergency Power day when we like to have our members check-in using their emergency power supply to verify its performance.
 This test of our emergency power capability demonstrates our readiness to support our served agencies in a time of commercial power loss.

-Also on the first Sunday, we check in to the Metro Atlanta ARES Net on the 145.43(-) (PL 107.2) repeater of the Cherokee County ARES.
+Also on the first Sunday, we check in to the Metro Atlanta ARES Net on the 146.805 (+) (PL 100.0) repeater located in Jasper, GA.
 Hams from all over the Metro Atlanta area are invited to check in when their county is called.

 DeKalb ARES repeater facilities courtesy of the Alford Memorial Radio Club